rademakerjohn1/Homework9/README.md

 This project is licensed under the Apache license.

 ## Contributing
-Pull requests are welcome.
+Pull requests are welcome

-## Contributing
+## Testing
 There is currently no testing ready for this application.

 ## Questions